This is a very simple project that you could build in a weekend with minimal tools and skills right in your living room.

 Few words about the wheels (casters)...

 If you are making a true loft-style furniture item, spend the time to find all-metal casters.
 Yes, they are difficult to find but it is definitely worth it.
 If the casters have rubber or plastic wheels the whole item will lose a lot in terms of good look.
-And don't worry, metal casters don't scratch the wooden flooring (unless the wheels have sharp edges).
+And don't worry, metal casters don't scratch the wooden flooring (especially aluminium wheels without sharp edges).

 Ok, so once you found good metal casters, you need to make them look old (unless you bought old used ones from eBay).
 The old scrappy look is created by applying patina (could be substituted by black paint, I used Borma Antik Patina product) and then sanding after the patina/paint is dry.
 The rising surfaces will shine and crevasses/deep spots/corners will keep the patina.